bloominstituteoftechnology/CS-Build-Week-1/objectives/explain-describe-ca/README.md

 The beautiful thing about cellular automata is that sometimes very complex behavior can emerge from very simple rules.

-Practically speaking, CAs have been used in biological and chemical simulation and other areas of research, such as CA-based computer processors, and other numeric techniques.
+Practically speaking, CAs have been used in biological and chemical simulations and other areas of research, such as CA-based computer processors, and other numeric techniques.